pivotal/docs-tap/scst-policy/configuring.md

     no policy found that matched the image.
     Therefore, the image fails to validate for a signature and fails to deploy.

-1. Verify that an image signed with a key that does not match the configured public key does not start.
+1. Verify that the Policy Controller rejects a matched image signed with a different key than the one configured.
 Run:

     ```console
     kubectl run cosign-fail \